Penguins Tigers Lions 100 Interesting Facts

 Tigers usually hunt alone.

 A tiger takes many days to finish eating its kill.
 It eats until it's full, and the rest is hidden with leaves and dirt.
 When it's hungry again, comes back to feed some more, until all the flesh is over.

 It eats small animals such as turtles & frogs, as well as large ones such as buffalo & a large antelope.

 A tiger retracts its claws while walking, so no claw marks can be found in its tracks.

 A Tiger’s vision is 6 times better than humans.

 You can hear roar of a tiger from 2 kms .

 A tiger length can be 6 feet & the tail can be as long as 3 feet.

-Tigers have antiseptic saliva.They lick their wounds to disinfect them.
+An amazing fact about tigers is that they have an antiseptic saliva.They lick their wounds to disinfect themselves.

 Download Ppt of above from Educational PPt section